 Conclusion: Soy isoflavone supplementation causes an improvement in cognitive performance.

-When analyzing such arguments, it is important to consider why the correlation observed may not be sufficient to establish the causal conclusion.
+When analyzing such arguments, it’s important to consider why the correlation may not be sufficient to establish the causal conclusion.
 The problem is usually with the way in which the study was controlled.
 For instance, if the students examined were not randomly assigned to each group, this would imply a selection bias in the experimental group and compromise the validity of the conclusion.
-Indeed, if those who are particularly driven or ambitious tend to take performance-enhancing supplements, and also tend to do better on various reasoning tasks than their less ambitious counterparts, the correlation between isoflavone supplementation and performance could be explained by a third factor (ambition) causing both the alleged “cause” and the “effect.”
+Indeed, if those who are particularly ambitious tend to take performance-enhancing supplements.
+They also tend to do better on various reasoning tasks than their less-ambitious counterparts, so a third factor could explain the correlation between isoflavone supplementation and performance, causing both “cause” and the “effect.”

 To eliminate the possibility of bias, it may also be important to conduct a double-blind study in which neither the students nor the researchers know who belongs to the control group and who belongs to the experimental group until after all data have been recorded.
-Without a double-blind study, it is possible that the correlation observed is a function of a placebo effect, or of the experimenters’ own subjective bias towards the expected result.
+Without a double-blind study, it is possible that the correlation is a function of a placebo effect or of the experimenters’ own subjective bias towards the result they expect.

 - Flaw in the Reasoning

-Part II of this blog article will examine how each of these question types tests you ability to understand the difference between correlations and causations, and provide examples of several correct and incorrect answer choices for each question type.
+Part II of this blog article will examine how each of these question types tests your ability to understand the difference between correlations and causations and provide examples of several correct and incorrect answer choices for each question type.
 Stay tuned!